7 Tips for Getting Back to Your Yoga Practice After an Injury

 Yoga Blocks

 Yoga blocks will make you more comfortable and help you improve the alignment of your postures.
 In addition, yoga blocks are especially useful for standing poses in which your hands are meant to be on the floor.
-So, instead of forcing the hand to come to the floor, which can compromise the pose, the yoga block has the same effect as raising the floor to meet your hand.
+So, instead of forcing the hand to come to the floor, which can compromise the pose, use a yoga block.
+It has the same effect as raising the floor to meet your hand.
 And, it can also support you back, head, and hips to help your body relax into a pose.

 Yoga blocks can also: